infn-esc/esc21/parallelism/alpaka.md

 2. You must tell `nvcc` where to find the alpaka header files you downloaded.
 This is done with the following compiler flag:
    `-I/path/to/your/copy/of/alpaka/include`.
 Note the trailing `/include` - this is a subdirectory of the alpaka directory you downloaded.
 It is important that `/include` is not omitted!
+3. You also need to tell `nvcc` where to find the boost header files: add `-I ${BOOST_ROOT}/include` to the command line.
-3. `nvcc` will produce a lot of (harmless) warnings when encountering the alpaka header files.
+4. `nvcc` will produce a lot of (harmless) warnings when encountering the alpaka header files.
 Silence these warnings by passing this additional flag on the compiler command line: `-Xcudafe=--diag_suppress=esa_on_defaulted_function_ignored`.

 ### Exercise 1.
 Modifying the computePi problem size.